markusmoenig/Eldiron/docs/docs/creator/actions.md

 Enable the orbitable 3D camera for inspecting and placing geometry in the region.

 Controls: mouse wheel zooms, right-drag or `Alt`-drag orbits, `Ctrl/Cmd`-drag pans, `Shift` + mouse wheel pans, and arrow keys move the target position.
+Right-drag uses captured raw mouse motion in the desktop and Xcode/macOS builds so the pointer cannot hit the screen edge while orbiting.

 ### Iso Camera